tymyrddin/purple/source/docs/knowledge-transfer/manuals.md

 The problem: Treating manuals like sensitive secrets instead of operational necessities.

-The fix: Job aids should be accessible.
+The fix: Job aids are accessible.
 They don't contain sensitive data (no credentials, no architecture diagrams).
 If you think they need locking away, you're including the wrong content.

 ### The theoretical manual

 Written by people who've never responded to an incident, describing idealised procedures that assume perfect conditions, available resources, and calm decision-making.

-The problem: No connection to operational reality.
+The problem: No connection to operational reality, but more precisely, a [congruence gap](../foundations/organisational-development/satir-core.md).
+The people who have responded to incidents know what the manual should say.
+The people writing the manual have not.
+The gap between them is not accidental: documenting the real process means naming decisions, shortcuts, and structural gaps that reflect on systems and people.
+In organisations where honest reporting has a cost, the theoretical manual is the safe version.
+It describes what should happen, which nobody can argue with, rather than what does happen, which somebody might.

-The fix: Write manuals with input from people who actually respond to incidents.
-Test them.
-Update based on what works, not what should work in theory.
+The fix: Write manuals with direct input from people who actually respond to incidents.
+Treat the gap between what they say and what the theoretical version says as a finding.
+Update based on what works in practice, not what should work in theory.

 ### The hidden manual